CarbonPackages/Carbon.Pipeline/Readme.md

 "pipeline:editor": "$npm_package_config_packageManager --dir DistributionPackages/Foo.Editor/Resources/Private/Editor/ install",
 ```

-> Be aware that you may have different syntax for settings options based on the choosen task manager
+> Be aware that you may have different syntax for settings options based on the chosen task manager
 > To set the current work directory, for example you have to set `--cwd` for `yarn`, `--dir` or `-C` for `pnpm` and `--prefix` for `npm`.

 Because the tasks start with `build:`, respectively with `watch:` or `pipeline:`, the tasks will be included in the corresponding root command.
 In this example, `build`, `watch` or `pipeline`.
-If you want to go crazy you can even mix different task manager.
+If you want to go crazy, you can even mix different task managers.

 ## Compression of files